Last Updated on July 20, 2021 by Evan Retallack

 When to buy a pallet:

-Pallets really win when you need strength and stability.
-The extra support allows the pallet to bear more weight without collapsing under the pressure – especially where there is uneven load across the platform.
-The additional friction caused by the more extensive supports makes it less likely to slip or slide, and pallets are designed to work with a range of machinery to ensure they can be stored at height, fully loaded.
+Pallets truly excel when you require strength and stability.
+The additional support lets the pallet bear more weight without succumbing to pressure – especially with an uneven load across the platform.
+The extra friction created by the more extensive supports reduces the likelihood of slipping or sliding.
+Moreover, the design of pallets accommodates a range of machinery to ensure that you can store them at height and fully loaded.

 What to consider when buying pallets and skids

-- Pallet jacks and forklifts – You need to be able to move your skid or pallet at some point, whether loaded or not.
-It’s important to understand what equipment you’ll need for all types of handling and lifting needed to keep your operations running smoothly.
+• Pallet jacks and forklifts – At some point, you need to move your skid or pallet, whether it’s loaded or not.
+You must understand the equipment necessary for handling and lifting to ensure your operations run smoothly.

-- Weight-bearing – Consider everything you might want to store on your pallet or skid to get an accurate picture as to how much weight you need it to bear.
-Guessing, or not properly taking into account how you’ll use your purchase, could mean you end up with a product that doesn’t suit your requirements.
+• Weight-bearing – Consider all items you might want to store on your pallet or skid to accurately determine the weight it needs to bear.
+If you guess or don’t properly consider how you’ll use your purchase, you could end up with a product that doesn’t meet your requirements.

-- Racking and shelving – Both loaded and unloaded, you’ll need to store your pallets and warehouses often make use of racking and shelving to ensure they maximise storage space.
-Consider what equipment is required to place pallets or skids in your storage of choice, while fully loaded.
+• Racking and shelving – You’ll need to store your loaded and unloaded pallets, and often warehouses utilize racking and shelving to maximise storage space.
+Consider the equipment needed to store fully loaded pallets or skids in your storage.

-- Supply chain requirements – Whatever you use must fit into your whole supply chain.
-As well your warehouse, the design must work with all sections of your transportation network, including those operated by third parties.
-Look at what trucks and containers are used throughout the delivery process.
+• Supply chain requirements – You must ensure that whatever you use fits into your entire supply chain.
+The design must not only suit your warehouse but also all sections of your transportation network, including those run by third parties.
+Examine the trucks and containers used throughout the delivery process.

-- Materials used – Pallets are made from a variety of materials including plastic, wood, metal and cardboard.
-Skids are more likely to be made from plastic or cardboard.
-If your organisation has made a commitment to recycling, sustainable sourcing or reusable pallets, the materials used might be a crucial part of your decision-making process.
+• Materials used – Various materials, including plastic, wood, metal, and cardboard, make up pallets, while skids are more often made from plastic or cardboard.
+If your organisation has pledged to recycling, sustainable sourcing, or reusable pallets, the materials used might play a critical role in your decision-making process.

 Crates ensure your load arrives in one piece, no matter how you have to transport it.

-Top-of-the-range crates, such as the newly released Oz Crate, fold down into a slimline design for efficient storage during or after transportation.
-Meanwhile, the sides of the crate can also fold down to allow easy access to the goods inside when not everything needs unloading at once, and individual items need less protective packaging.
+Top-of-the-range crates like the newly released Oz Crate fold down into a slimline design to optimize storage during or after transportation.
+Meanwhile, you can also fold down the crate’s sides to facilitate easy access to the goods inside when you don’t need to unload everything at once, and individual items require less protective packaging.

 For more advice about which type of pallet, skid or crate suits your individual needs, get in touch with the Eco Pallets team.
 Our experienced advisors can help you make your business more efficient today.